NiftyLeague/ftso-feed-value-provider/src/__tests__/README.md

 When adding new tests:

-1. Follow existing naming conventions
+1. Follow existing naming conventions and file organization patterns
-2. Include proper timeout configurations
+2. Include proper timeout configurations for different test categories
-3. Add comprehensive assertions
+3. Add comprehensive assertions with clear failure messages
-4. Document performance expectations
+4. Document performance expectations and thresholds
+5. Use appropriate logging control for clean test output
+6. Implement proper cleanup in test teardown methods
-5. Update this README with new test descriptions
+7. Update this README with new test descriptions and requirements coverage

 ## Requirements Traceability